Mike McCready's Guitars, Amps & Gear List

 Mike McCready's Amps

-According to Mike, he used this amp during the recording of Pearl Jam’s first album Ten, specifically just for clean tones.
-This of course includes perhaps the biggest hit song from that album, “Black”.
+According to Mike McCready, he used a Fender Bassman amp during the recording of Pearl Jam’s debut album Ten, specifically for clean tones.
+This includes the clean tone heard on one of the album’s biggest hits, “Black.”

 I had a Marshall JCM800 with a 4×12 cabinet with, I think, 25-watt speakers in it.
 And I had a Fender Bassman for the clean tones.
 You can hear that on Black.